-SF4 shall provide embedded hardware test circuitry with high fault coverage to prevent faulty devices being released in the field.
-Devices with manufacturing problems (short circuits, open nets, ...) could lead to a poor level of security by disabling some security functions.

-Testing of Security Functions is dependent on a fault free and fully functional TOE.
-The RAM, ROM and standard cell logic (including the MCU) is tested by functional tests under the control of the test interface circuit.
-EEPROM is tested through the test interface circuit by external stimulus.
-CPU to EEPROM data flow will also be tested by functional tests, run from the EEPROM, using test software loaded under the control of the test interface circuit.

-To conform with ISO 7816 standards the TOE embedded software will always return an Anwer-To-Reset command via the serial I/O port.
+- SF4 shall provide embedded hardware test circuitry with high fault coverage to prevent faulty devices being released in the field.
+Devices with manufacturing problems (short circuits, open nets, ...) could lead to a poor level of security by disabling some security functions. - Testing of security functions is dependent on a fault free and fully functional TOE.
+The standard cell logic (including the MCU) is tested by functional tests, run from the EEPROM, using test software loaded under the control of the test interface circuit. - The Flash is tested through a standard test interface by external stimulus. - The EEPROM is tested through a standard test interface by external stimulus.
+CPU to EEPROM data flow will also be tested by functional tests, run from the EEPROM, using test software loaded under the control of the test interface circuit. - To conform with ISO 7816 standards the TOE embedded software will always return an Answer-To-Reset command via the serial I/O port.
 This contains messages with information on the integrity and identification of the device.
-An ATR also verifies significant portions of device hardware (CPU, ROM, EEPROM and logic).
+An ATR also verifies significant portions of device hardware (CPU, Flash, EEPROM and logic).